rubyonjets/jets/docs/_docs/generators.md

         active_record:application_record

-To get more info on each generator provide the -h flag to each of htem.
+To get more info on each generator provide the -h flag to each of them.
 Examples:

     jets generate controller -h
     jets generate job -h